 The customers of the Company are primarily corporations based in Chile and accordingly, trade receivables and finance lease receivables are concentrated in Chile.
-The Company periodically assesses the financial reliability of customers, taking into account the financial condition, current economic trends, analysis of historical bad debts and ageing of accounts receivables.
+The Company periodically assesses the financial reliability of customers, taking into account the financial condition, current economic trends, analysis of historical bad debts and ageing of trade receivables, unbilled receivables, contract assets and finance lease receivables.
+No single customer accounted for more than 10% of trade receivables, unbilled receivables and finance lease receivables.